fumanshu007/addons-sendcloud/delivery_sendcloud_official/README.rst

 .. image:: /delivery_sendcloud_official/static/description/Image_20.png

-Go back to the Odoo Integration configuration.
-An integration "OdooShop" is now present in the Integration list view.
+#Go back to the Odoo Integration configuration!# An integration "OdooShop" is now present
+in the Integration list view.
 Open the OdooShop Integration form.
 Edit the OdooShop Integration.
 The changes you make will be in sync, Sendcloud side, with the integration configuration.